-This course is an introduction to World Englishes, and covers the global spread of English.
+This module is an introduction to World Englishes, and covers the global spread of English.
 It aims to consider English around the world as an international, intra-national, native, second and foreign language.
-This course will start with a historical overview of the global expansion of the English language.
+This module will start with a historical overview of the global expansion of the English language.

 Upon successful completion of this course, a student should:

 - Have acquired a sound knowledge and understanding of key concepts and categories regarding Global Englishes

 - Have a good understanding of the theoretical models designed to describe and discuss World Englishes

 - Be able to critically reflect on the historical, social, and educational implications of the global spread of English